vaishnavidevi23013992/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Program and Output:
 ```
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: DHIRAVIYA S
+Developed by: VAISHNAVIDEVI V
-RegisterNumber:  212223040041
+RegisterNumber:  212223040230
 ```
 ```
 import pandas as pd